 He is the college tutor for the emergency department with special interest and experience in pre-hospital emergency medicine, intensive care and medical education.

 Mr Tim Campbell-Smith

-He is a keen mountaineer and cyclist and lives with my wife & 8 year old son.
+He is a keen mountaineer and cyclist and lives with his wife & son.

 Dr Alice Myers